Letters Never Sent: Reception

+behind such hits as “You’re So Vain" and “Haven’t Got Time For The Pain" has tapped into the universal trait of wishing to say things never said...Given the personal nature of a project like this, one wishes Simon might’ve cut back on the arrangements a bit, but fans will still be suitably impressed and there is a lot of promise for adult/contemporary success."

 Entertainment Weekly graded the album B+, and wrote "Simon dug up her old, unsent letters — to people unnamed, but not necessarily unidentifiable — and set them to music.
 The results are funky, fascinating, and sumptuous.
 A daring move that pays off."
 AllMusic wrote that the album "represents a fresh start" and that "Simon has returned to passion as her main subject matter, confessing, "I can never be in love, I can only be in heat."
 She gives off that heat in many of the album's songs" and concluded "It's an unusually coquettish performance for a woman of 49, and practically weightless."

 Awards

 Track listing

 Credits adapted from the album's liner notes.

 Live at Grand Central

 Live at Grand Central is a 1995 concert special that aired on Lifetime Television.
 Performed in the middle of New York City's Grand Central Terminal, the surprise concert was a prelude to Simon's first concert tour in 14 years.
 It was directed by English music video and film director Nigel Dick, and runs 60 minutes.
 It was released on VHS and LaserDisc latter the same year.

-For this special, Simon was nominated for two CableACE Award's, winning one.
+For this special, Simon was nominated for two CableACE Award's, winning Best Original Song for "Touched by the Sun".